 Explosion of Identities and Attack Complexity Have Driven AI Adoption

-The identity landscape of 2026 for the average organization is outrageously complicated:
+The identity landscape for the average organization has become increasingly complex:

 - Hybrid Identity Stacks: On-prem Active Directory plus Azure AD/Entra ID, Okta, Google Workspace, and other IDPs.